paranext/paratext-bible-extensions/README.md

 ```

 If you encounter errors from merge conflicts, please resolve the merge conflicts, finish the commit, and run the script above again.

+For more information, read [the instructions on the Paranext Extension Template wiki](https://github.com/paranext/paranext-extension-template/wiki/Merging-Template-Changes-into-Your-Extension).

 **Note:** The merge/squash commits created when updating this repo and its extensions from the templates are important; Git uses them to compare the files for future updates.
 If you edit this repo's Git history, please preserve these commits (do not squash them, for example) to avoid duplicated merge conflicts in the future.